afrl-rq/OpenUxAS-SoI/docker/00b_README.md

 - `InstallLibraries` contains scripts for installing UxAS prequisites from source.
 Not meant to be used manually.

-- `runUxAS_tests.sh` calls the appropriate Meson and Ninja from inside the `uxas-build` Docker image to run the UxAS test suite .
+- `runUxAS_tests.py` calls the appropriate Meson and Ninja from inside the `uxas-build` Docker image to run the UxAS test suite .
 Not meant to be used manually.

-- `syncUxasFiles.sh` is used to synchronize the UxAS source files, that is, if any files are different in the source directories than in the Docker volume, rsync copies the souce file to the volume.
+- `syncUxasFiles.py` is used to synchronize the UxAS source files, that is, if any files are different in the source directories than in the Docker volume, rsync copies the souce file to the volume.